 Be sure that the work and activities section lists substantive experiences and focuses on quality over quantity.
 You can also rewrite or revise your personal statement.
 A compelling personal statement highlights your qualities and answers why you want to pursue medicine.

-For Texas medical schools, you will use the TMDSAS (Texas Medical & Dental Schools Application Services).
+For Texas medical schools, you will use the TMDSAS (Texas Medical & Dental Schools Application Service).
 In the TMDSAS, you can boost your employment and activities section and you can revamp your personal characteristics essay.

 For osteopathic medical schools, you will use the AACOMAS (American Association of Colleges of Osteopathic Medicine Application Service).
 In the AACOMAS, prioritize your experience, personal statement, and achievements sections.

 Furthermore, medical schools have a minimum required GPA.
-You should aim higher than the minimum, and either fall within or exceed the school’s median GPA.
+You should aim higher than the minimum and either fall within or exceed the school’s median GPA.
 You can improve your grades by retaking courses where you received low marks.

 If you struggled for a semester or two, consider retaking them altogether.
 When you retake courses, many schools will combine your previous and new grades for a final average.
 Be mindful that low marks will not necessarily be replaced with your new grades.